 In order to fuel the best marketing, we need stories and art.
 Putting the value of your audience first is the essence of great content, says Ann Handley.

 We are excited to continue our Influencer Insights with content authority Ann Handley - a renowned keynote speaker as well as a Wall Street Journal best-selling author.
-When she isn’t speaking or writing for her monthly Entrepreneur Magazine column, she works as Chief Content Officer at MarketingProfs.
+When she is not speaking or writing for her monthly Entrepreneur Magazine column, she works as Chief Content Officer at MarketingProfs.
 Handley is a LinkedIn Influencer and also shares her insights on content, marketing and life with her 380K followers on Twitter.

 You've written two books on creating good content, the most recent being your book Everybody Writes.
 How did you first enter the world of content marketing?